hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

 1. Client sends any message to Unity's messaging port
 2. Unity registers the client's endpoint and timestamp
 3. Unity responds appropriately based on message type
-4. Client must send messages at least every 4 seconds to stay registered
+4. Client must send messages within the configured timeout period to stay registered (see Client Timeout Configuration)

 ### Heartbeat Mechanism
 - Send `Ping` message to Unity
 - Unity responds with `Pong` message
-- Clients are automatically removed after 4 seconds of inactivity
+- Clients are automatically removed after the configured timeout period of inactivity (see Client Timeout Configuration)

 ### Large Message Handling (TCP Fallback)